Python-SIP/sip/sphinx/using.rst

 Again, let's look at the differences between the two files.

-    - The `%CModule`_ directive has been added.
-This has the same syntax as the `%Module`_ directive used in the previous example but tells SIP that the library being wrapped is implemented in C rather than C++.
+    - The :directive:`%CModule` directive has been added.
+This has the same syntax as the :directive:`%Module` directive used in the previous example but tells SIP that the library being wrapped is implemented in C rather than C++.

-    - The `%TypeHeaderCode`_ directive has been added.
+    - The :directive:`%TypeHeaderCode` directive has been added.

-    - The Factory_ annotation has been added to the ``create_word()`` function.
+    - The :fanno:`Factory` annotation has been added to the ``create_word()`` function.
 This tells SIP that a newly created structure is being returned and it is owned by Python.

 The ``configure.py`` build system script described in the previous example can be used for this example without change.